Debate on the monarchy in Canada: Polls

 Polls on the Canadian monarchy have been regularly conducted since the 1990s, typically coinciding with a royal tour or other major royal event.
-In 2008, Peter Boyce wrote that successive polls since the aforementioned decade showed an increasing disaffection with the monarchy, but also noted internal contradictions in specific poll results.
+In 2008, Peter Boyce wrote that successive polls since the aforementioned decade showed an increasing disaffection with the monarchy, but, also noted internal contradictions in specific poll results.
+In regard to the polling of Canadians, the Lord Ashcroft said in 2023 that "royal fortunes rise and fall."

 Polls on the institution have been accused of using "inconsistent and sometimes ambiguous wording."
-Monarchists assert the use of the inaccurate adjective "British" in a poll question on the Canadian monarchy, or implications that the present Canadian head of state isn't Canadian, skews the results, while republicans say the same about the use of "sever" or "abolish".
+Monarchists assert the use of the adjective "British" in a poll question on the Canadian monarchy or implications that the Canadian head of state is foreign are inaccurate and skews the results, while republicans say the same about the use of "sever" or "abolish".
 The polls sometimes ask about constitutionally impossible scenarios and consistently ignore both the constitutional requirements for a change to the Canadian monarchy and the existence of the provinces, which would also be affected by constitutional amendments that made Canada a republic.

-It has been further noted, and confirmed by polls, that Canadians are not well educated about the monarchy and its role.
-In 2002, the majority polled thought the prime minister was head of state, only 5 per cent knowing it was the Queen.
-Both republicans and monarchists in Canada have noted this fact in relation to polls on the monarchy.
+In addition, it has also been said that Canadians are not well-educated about the constitutional role of the monarchy; in 2002, a poll reported that 69% of those polled thought the prime minister was head of state and only 5% responded that it was the Queen.
+Both republicans and monarchists in Canada have acknowledged this in relation to polls on the monarchy.

+1950s

+In advance of Queen Elizabeth II's royal tour in 1959, and following Joyce Davidson's public statement on the populace's general indifference toward the tour, a Vancouver Sun poll found 70 per cent of those asked indicated interest in the tour, while 50 per cent approved of the spending for it.
+Gallup conducted a poll in which 64 per cent of respondents said they disagreed with Davidson, 48 per cent stated they were "very interested" in the tour and 19 per cent "not at all".